Kent Nilsson: Post-playing career

 In 2006, he was featured on HCZ, a Swedish reality show as coach for a hockey team of non-athletes.
-After retiring, he worked as a European scout for the Florida Panthers.
+After retiring, he worked as a European scout for the Edmonton Oilers, departing in 2010.
+He later served as a scout for the Florida Panthers.

 Personal life

-Nilsson has been married since 2005 to Swedish golfer Helen Alfredsson.
-He occasionally caddies for her in professional events.
+Nilsson was married from 2005 to 2016 to Swedish golfer Helen Alfredsson.
+He occasionally caddied for her in professional events.
 He is also the father of Robert Nilsson, a former Edmonton Oilers player, from an earlier marriage.